-To be more accurate, I made a decision on December 3rd 2013 to take on one of my biggest challenges.
+To be more accurate, I made a decision to take on one of my biggest challenges.
 I knew I was serious & dedicated because I didn’t wait until the new year to get started.
 I was done with not knowing what could be if I actually gave this my best effort.

 Aside from an indie dance remix for a favorite band of mine West Indian Girl (One of the vocalists would later marry Trent Reznor & form How To Destroy Angels), I had zero cred on Beatport.
 I would have to work my way up from the bottom.

 So on December 3rd after reading a fantastic book called “the War of Art”.
 I had all the motivation I would ever have, so it was go time.